Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 A Debugging Mystery
 --------------------------------

 Another important skill to learn is how to exhaustively debug.
-When done properly, debugging should allow you to rapidly narrow down where a bug might be located, even when you are debugging code you don't fully understand yourself.
+When done properly, debugging should allow you to rapidly narrow down where a bug might be located, even when you are debugging code you don't fully understand.

 Your company, Flik Enterprises, has released a fine software library called Flik.java that is able to determine whether two Integers are the same or not.

 You receive an email from someone named "Horrible Steve" who describes a problem they're having with your library:

     "Dear Flik Enterprises,

     Your library is very bad.
 See the attached code.
 It should print out 500 but actually it's printing out 128.

     (attachment: HorribleSteve.java)"

 Using any combination of the following techniques, figure out whether the bug is in Horrible Steve's code or in Flik enterprise's library:
  - Writing JUnit tests for the Flik library.
  - Using the IntelliJ debugger.
  - Using print statements.
- - Refactoring (this means changing the syntax without changing the functionality) Horrible Steve's code.
+ - Refactoring Horrible Steve's code.
+Refactoring means changing the syntax without changing the functionality.
+This may be hard to do since HS's code uses lots of weird stuff.

 HorribleSteve.java and Flik.java both use syntax we haven't covered in class.
 We do not expect you to fix the bug or even understand it once you have found it.
 Instead, your job is simply to find the bug.